 After your judgement is paid

-Once you have paid a judgement in full, the judgement should be discharged at the Court of Queen’s Bench and at the Personal Property Registry.
+Once you have paid a judgement in full, the judgement should be discharged at the Court of King’s Bench and at the Personal Property Registry.
 Check to make sure this is done.
 You should also let the credit bureau know that you have paid the debt.
 They will enter this information on your credit record.

 For more information, see the What Creditors Can Do If You Don’t Pay tipsheet.